MattFallsTech/Amazon-Rekognition/README.md

 <img src="https://imgur.com/jHmZjYE.png" height="80%" width="80%"/>
 <br />
 <br />
-In the set permissions i clicked on the "Attach policies directly" and added AdministratorAccess, then i created the user. <br/>
+In the set permissions I clicked on the "Attach policies directly" and added AdministratorAccess, then I created the user. <br/>
 <img src="https://imgur.com/LPKYRsa.png" height="80%" width="80%"/>
 <br />
 <br />
-I now created an access key from the user that i just created and selected CLI as the option. <br/>
+I then created an access key from the user that I just created and selected CLI as the option. <br/>
 <img src="https://imgur.com/inkyytR.png" width="80%"/>
 <br />
 <br />
-Now i have my access key i when back to the terminal and entered "aws configure" and entered the keys and the region name (Note: I fixed region name to "ap-southeast-2" as what is shown in the image is wrong and had errors) <br/>
+Now I have my access key I navigated back to the terminal and entered "aws configure" and entered the keys and the region name (Note: I fixed region name to "ap-southeast-2" as what is shown in the image is wrong and had errors) <br/>
 <img src="https://imgur.com/rxkp46t.png" width="80%"/>
 <br />
 <br />
-Now i started to get ready for importing libraries first i installed two libraries into the terminal "pip install boto3" and "pip install matplotlib" <br/>
+Now I started to get ready for importing libraries.
+First I installed two libraries into the terminal "pip install boto3" and "pip install matplotlib" <br/>
 <img src="https://imgur.com/xr8F2Or.png" width="80%"/>
 <br />
 <br />
-Now i used Visual Studio to import the libraries in a .py file <br/>
+Then I used Visual Studio to import the libraries in a .py file <br/>
 <img src="https://imgur.com/2VqOoRf.png" width="80%"/>
 <br />
 <br />
-Now i created a function called detect_labels this function will takes a image and bucket name as input parameters. <br/>
+Then I created a function called detect_labels this function will take an image and bucket name as input parameters. <br/>
-- Within the function I create a Rekognition client using boto3. <br/>
+- Within the function I created a Rekognition client using boto3. <br/>
-- I use the detect_labels method of the Rekognition client to detect labels in the image. <br/>
+- I usde the detect_labels method of the Rekognition client to detect labels in the image. <br/>
-- I print the detected lables along with the confidence levels. <br/>
+- I printed the detected lables along with the confidence levels. <br/>
-- I load the image from the S3 bucket using boto3 and PIL.<br/>
+- I loaded the image from the S3 bucket using boto3 and PIL.<br/>
-- I use matplotlib to display thhe image and draw boxes around the detected objects.
+- I used matplotlib to display the image and draw boxes around the detected objects.
 <br/>
 <img src="https://imgur.com/xOnlrYQ.png" width="80%"/>
 <br />
 <br />
-Now i created a main function to test the detect_labels function.
+Now I have created a main function to test the detect_labels function.
 <br/>
 <img src="https://imgur.com/IW39mPT.png" width="80%"/>
 <br />